Host Family Volunteer Information

 NYA Participants are youth aged 15 to 20 from Nunavut and the Northwest Territories.
 Committees of volunteers interview each applicant and select the participants.
 NYA selects youth using a wide range of criteria, aiming to offer opportunities to those who could benefit most from participating.
 We look for youth who may have limited previous travel experience, a potential for growth and leadership capacity, and a desire to complete the NYA program components.
 This year, 200 youth applied to the 2020 Canadian Program competing for only 40 participant spots.

 Once accepted to the program, Participants complete NYA assignments which include exploring their skills and interests, setting up fundraising events, and volunteering in their communities.
 The assignments help participants identify their strengths and goals in preparation for the work and travel components of the program.
-In addition, each Participant is required to submit a Criminal Background Check and Medical Form prior to travel.
+In addition, each Participant is required to submit a Criminal Background Check and Medical Form before travel.

 Why do the Participants get placed in pairs?

 Each Host Family gets matched up with two Participants, who will be of the same gender and normally from the same territory.
 Pairing the youth helps build a support system for the Participants in which they have a buddy from the program to travel with and share their experience.
-It helps the youth feel more comfortable, confident, and build life-long friendships.
+It helps the youth feel more comfortable, and confident, and build life-long friendships.

 How will the youth spend their days?

 The participants will volunteer 7 hours per day at a work placement in your community.
 We always appreciate suggestions from Host Families of possible volunteering placements, but it is our job to set these up in advance of the placement.
 Each youth will be expected to volunteer 35 hours per week, with evenings and weekends free to get involved in local summer activities like sports, festivals, sightseeing, etc. Work placements offer participants the opportunity to acquire some basic skills and hands-on experience in a chosen field of interest.
-This experience will help the participants explore their own career aspirations and ideally inspire them to pursue the schooling, training, or apprenticeships necessary to reach their goals.
+This experience will help the participants explore their career aspirations and ideally inspire them to pursue the schooling, training, or apprenticeships necessary to reach their goals.
 Participants will also have a Summer Assignment Pack to complete while staying with you (sort of like homework).

 What are the responsibilities of a Host Family?